What is an Active School?

 The Walkway

-In Springdale, we have our very own walkway in which children enjoy exploring various FMS to navigate around it.
+In Springdale, we have our very own walkway in which children enjoy exploring various Fundamental Movement Skills to navigate around it.
 These FMS include walking, skipping and side stepping.

 The Active School Committee